khoinguyendeepstack/Gen1RubySDKEH/readme.md

 #   Required
 #       amount: amount in dollar amount.
 Ex: 10.25
 #       transactionID: transaction ID from auth (can be set later)
-request = RefundRequest.new(10.25, token)
+request = RefundRequest.new(10.25, transactionID)
 #OR
 request = RefundRequest.new(10.25)
-request.transactionID = token
+request.transactionID = transactionID

 ## OPTIONAL
 # Pass client specific fields (invoice, trans id, etc... all optional)